Rare Earth Elements

 US House Of Representatives Passes H.R.
 4090 (Critical Mineral Dominance Act)

-The US House has passed the Critical Mineral Dominance Act, aiming to accelerate domestic mining and reduce import reliance on critical and rare earth minerals.
-If enacted, the bill will streamline federal permitting and trigger a regulatory review to remove operational barriers, signaling a shift toward prioritized domestic mineral supply chains.
+The US House has passed the Critical Mineral Dominance Act to accelerate domestic mining and reduce reliance on imported rare earth and critical minerals.
+Businesses should prepare for streamlined federal permitting and a significant shift toward prioritized domestic supply chains for essential raw materials.

 EU Court of Auditors Assesses Critical Raw Materials Policy for the Energy Transition

-The European Court of Auditors has issued a critical assessment of the EU's Critical Raw Materials policy, warning that current measures and non-binding benchmarks are insufficient to secure the supply chains needed for the energy transition.
-Businesses should anticipate stricter data reporting requirements, more targeted recycling obligations, and potential shifts in EU funding and permitting processes as the Commission acts on recommendations to close supply gaps by 2029.
+The European Court of Auditors has issued a critical assessment of the EU's Critical Raw Materials framework, warning that current non-binding benchmarks are insufficient to secure the energy transition.
+Businesses should anticipate a shift toward mandatory recycling obligations, stricter supply chain data reporting, and a potential overhaul of EU funding and permitting to address persistent import dependencies.

 These are just a few of the most recent Rare Earth Elements alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.